jebroberts2/plant_shop/README.md

 ../orders/retrieve_by_customer" => 'GET - retrieves an order (customer_name is required, plant name is optional)

 ../orders/retrieve_by_number" => 'GET - retrieves an order (order_number is required param)

+SETUP

+Fork/pull down the repo

+Make sure you have all dependencies installed with homebrew/bundler (if on mac)

+run `rake db:setup`

+open a console and verify that all plants were properly seeded by verifying that `Plant.all` returns a list of plants

+start the server and query away!